Social organization for gifted people, with no age limits. Offers scholarships, discounts on services, and activities for members.

 In her memoir, Brown explicates her life’s journey as a gifted-queer woman, emphasizing the importance of being true to one’s self and the necessity of developing resiliency to counter discriminatory attitudes.

 Huegel, Kelly.
 GLBTQ: The Survival Guide for Queer & Questioning Teens.
-Minneapolis: Free Spirit Publishing, 2003.
+2nd ed.
+Minneapolis: Free Spirit Publishing, 2011.

 Covering issues from abusive relationships to youth resources, Huegel answers many of the common (and some not-so-common) questions that arise for GLBTQ teens, providing them with tools to advocate for themselves and keep themselves healthy.